Syllabus Updated December 15, 2024

 ChatPDF, ChatGPT, or other generative AI tool or platform generate a

 2,000-3,000 word summary or essay of a scholar.
-Next, write a 2-3 page single-spaced
+Next, write a 2-3 page

-of quotes and aspects of what generative AI produced.
+incorporate a couple of quotes and aspects of what generative AI produced.

 Task #3 Option C: Extended